LeslieDancey/FME_Desktop_Advanced/manual_schema_handling.md

 This time, set the Attribute References parameter to “Advanced – Fix Manually” and click OK.

 The custom transformer will now be created.

+**3)** Create Published Parameter

+Examine the custom transformer and this time you’ll see there are no published parameters.

+In fact, the ExpressionEvaluator will have a red parameters button, because it has no access to the required attributes:

+So, in the custom transformer definition, locate the User Parameters section in the Navigator window.
+Right-click on the part labelled User Parameters and select Add Parameter.

+In the dialog that opens, define a new published parameter as follows:

+Type:Attribute Name

+Name:DensityAttr

+Prompt:Density Attribute

+The Published checkmark should be turned on, but turn off the Optional checkmark, as this is a compulsory parameter for this transformer:

+Click OK to create the parameter.

+**4)** Apply Published Parameter

+The parameter we need is now created, but not yet being applied.
+To do so open the parameters dialog for the ExpressionEvaluator.
+You’ll see the problem in the expression; TotalPopulation2001 is highlighted in red because it is not available to the transformer:

+So, strip out the TotalPopulation2001 part of the expression:

+Now add a reference to the newly created user parameter.

+This can be done by locating the parameter in the operators panel and double-clicking it: